tychart/BYU-CS-224-LABS/gdb-primer.md

 * Viewing both code and registers `layout split`
 * Refresh the layout (when corrupted): `refresh`
 * Printing local variables: `print i` or `print data[i]`, where i/data[i] is the variable to print out
-* Print contents of memory: `x/nfu address`, where n is the number of units to print, f is the format character, and u is unit (b/h/w/g for 1/2/4/8 bytes), and address is a memory address  Format characters:
+* Print contents of memory: `x/nfu address`, where n is the number of units to print, f is the format character, and u is unit (b/h/w/g for 1/2/4/8 bytes), and address is a memory address.
+Some possible format characters:
     * a - pointer
     * c - character
     * d - signed decimal
     * f - floating point number
     * s - C string
     * t - binary number
     * u - unsigned decimal
     * x - hexadecimal

 ## Additional resources:
 Obviously, this is a very condensed list of gdb commands, but it should be enough to help you succeed on the labs for this class.
-Additionaly resources can be found:
+Additional resources can be found:

   * Help: `help` (gives subtopics for example `help breakpoints`)
   * Googling something like `gdb tutorial` or `gdb cheatsheet` should pull up lots of useful information.